tmalsburg/DogWhistle/thoughts.md

 ### Proposal for a pilot experiment to identify German dogwhistle

+#### Research question

-#### Research question: Which expressions are such that some but not all speakers of German perceive a message that is not part of the conventional content?
+Which expressions are such that some but not all speakers of German perceive a message that is not part of the conventional content?
 In this pilot project, we focus broadly on the topic of migration/foreigners.
 Thus, the research question more specifically is: Which expressions are such that some speakers of German perceive that an expression conveys that the speaker has a racist attitude towards migrants/foreigners/refugees/asylum seekers?

+#### Participants

-#### Participants: recruited on Prolific
+- recruit on Prolific
+- questionnaire to identify relevant aspects of their socio-political profile

 #### Materials